microsoft/FabricRTIWorkshop/docs/workshop.md

 ![alt text](assets/fabrta61.png)

 ![alt text](assets/fabrta62.png)
-5. Click the `events` table on the left and activate "OneLake Availability" for the table itself as well, because this table was created prior to enabling OneLake availablity.
+5. Click the `events` table on the left and activate "OneLake Availability" for the table itself as well, because this table was created prior to enabling OneLake availablity for the database.

 <div class="info" data-title="Note">